mtth/hdfs/README.rst

   $ hdfs hello.rst --read
   Hello, world!

-Other options include support for merging part-files, progress meters.
-Cf.
-`hdfs --help` for more.
+Cf. `hdfs --help` for the full list of commands and options.

 Documentation